 Yes.
 Students who have been assessed as compliant for the purposes of attending clinical placements will be required to undergo assessment and screening in accordance with the policy prior to employment in NSW Health.
 This information will then be recorded in a state-wide database known as VaxLink and will be available to all LHDs in NSW Health.
 If you move between facilities or LHDs you won't need to provide the same documents again.

-If the worker is transferring from a Category B to a Category A position, they must be assessed against the vaccination and screening requirements for Category A workers, including three doses of a TGA approved or recognised COVID-19 vaccine and be vaccinated against influenza annually.
+If the worker is transferring from a Category B to a Category A position, they must be assessed against the vaccination and screening requirements for Category A workers.

 Yes.
 All agencies that provide workers to NSW Health facilities are obliged to comply with NSW Health policies including the requirements contained in the Occupational assessment, screening and vaccination against specified infectious diseases policy directive.
 Agencies must ensure that they only provide compliant workers to LHDs.
 Agency workers must ensure that they have evidence of their compliance available when presenting for shifts to assist with local compliance monitoring processes.

 Yes.
 This is to ensure that any issues with compliance are identified early in the students candidature as those who are non-compliant will not be able to attend their placement which may impact on their course completion.
 The TB assessment tool should also be submitted in the first year of study.